carvalho-ra/carvalho-ra/README.md

 ### Hi there!
 I'm Rodrigo! 👋

-I'm a passionate learner, and educator, with a diverse academic background.
-My experience encompasses a diverse spectrum of skills and perspectives, intertwining scientific rigor with creative problem-solving.
+I'm an enthusiastic learner and educator with a diverse academic background.
+My journey has led me through various disciplines and study fields.

-My love for technology has been a driving force behind my journey, throughout the development and implementation of various courses spanning a wide range of subjects,  leading me to explore and contribute to the educational landscape through innovative approaches.

-I'm also deeply passionate about music.
-Whether it's playing instruments, exploring different genres, or attending live performances, music is an integral part of my life.
+Technology has played a significant role in my exploration of different subjects and in contributing to innovative educational approaches.
+Through the development and implementation of diverse courses, I've engaged with the educational landscape in dynamic ways.

-🔭 I’m currently a Software Engeneering cadet at [42rio](https://42.rio/), excited about the opportunity to collaborate, learn, and grow with like-minded individuals. 🔭
+🔭 I’m currently a Software Engineering cadet at [42rio](https://42.rio/), excited about the opportunity to collaborate, learn, and grow with like-minded individuals. 🔭

 👯 Let's connect and explore the possibilities together! 👯